TrilonIO/angular-application-insights/README.md

-# Microsoft Azure Application Insights Angular v2+ implementation - by [DevHelp.Online](http://www.DevHelp.Online)
+# Angular 5+ and Microsoft Azure Application Insights implementation - by [DevHelp.Online](http://www.DevHelp.Online)

-> Connect your Angular 2+ client-side to Microsofts Application Insights with this easy-to-use Module.
+> Connect your Angular 5+ client-side to Microsofts Application Insights with this easy-to-use Module.

-## Installation:
+## Installation

 Install & save the library to your package.json: